 Grow & Give increases the availability of fresh, local food for families, food pantries and the food bank in Central Oregon.

 You can donate by visiting a regional farmers market or by finding the pantry nearest to you on the map below.

 For more information, click on the market link or contact us.

 Dishing up a Fresh Food Drive

-This isn’t your old fashioned can food drive.
+This isn’t your old fashioned can food drive!
 This is fresh, local food provided to those in need to create a healthier community.
-HDFFA has a booth at both the NW Crossing Farmers Market and the Bend Farmers Market during the summer where:

-At the end of market day, HDFFA transports the food to a refrigerated warehouse where NeighborImpact (the food bank) and local food pantries pick-up and deliver the food directly to families.
+After the markets, HDFFA transports the food to a refrigerated warehouse where NeighborImpact (the food bank) and local food pantries pick-up and deliver the food directly to families in their network.